-This week, John got some help with that when Matthews’s Bicycle Shop in Lawrence heard about what happened and stepped in, gifting John with a new bicycle.
+In November, John got some help with that when Matthews’s Bicycle Shop in Lawrence heard about what happened and stepped in, gifting John with a new bicycle.

 "They didn't have to go do that, but they did it anyway, cause they wanted to be nice," John said.

 John’s hoping the third time's a charm.
 The courthouse has agreed to let him park his new bicycle inside the garage, so it won’t be a target anymore.

 Bike or not though, nothing was going to stop John from following his dad’s advice.